ErcinDedeoglu/sample-dotnet/README.md

 > <img src="http://file.primeapps.io/assets/github/pull_command.png" alt="drawing" width="600"/>

 You can now create a container on PrimeApps Studio now.
-When you creating a container on PrimeApps Studio copy and paste the docker pull command to Image input.
+When you create a container on PrimeApps Studio copy and paste the docker pull command to Image input.